-The limit theory of \cite{WP2016} was then used to develop a model specification test for parametric forms of regression functions of the type $f(x)=g(x,\theta_0)$ where $g(\cdot,\theta_0)$ represents a parametric family of functions with unknown parameter $\theta_0 \in \Theta$.
-These authors assumed that $\Theta$ was a compact subspace of $\mathbb{R}^m$ for some finite $m$.
-The specification test of \cite{WP2016} involved local alternative models $f(x)=g(x,\theta_0)+\rho_N m(x)$, where $\rho_N$ is a sequence of constants measuring local deviations from the null hypothesis of $f(x)=g(x,\theta_0)$, and $m(x)$ is a real function.

-A limitation of the test under long memory and endogeneity is that it is not pivotal, and its limit distribution depends on the value of the fractional differencing parameter in the long memory $x_k$ process.
-The motivation for the work reported here was that the applicability of the \cite{WP2016} test statistic might be improved if one employes the idea of tempering and assumes that there are semi-long memory input shocks to the regressor process $x_k$.
-We describe this idea in detail and list the consequences, which are related to the asymptotic theory for nonparametric cointegrating regression functions.
+A property of the test under long memory and endogeneity is that the limit distribution depends on the value of the fractional differencing parameter $d$ in the nonstationary regressor $x_k$.
+The motivation for the work reported here was that if one employs the idea of tempering and assumes that there are semi-long memory input shocks to the regressor process $x_k$, the limit distribution of the test statistic given by \cite{WP2016} no longer depends on the unknown parameter $d$.
+We describe this idea in detail and list the consequences which are related to the asymptotic theory for nonparametric cointegrating regression functions.